 - any kind of swelling or inflammation around the tendons

-- farmers, and specifically those milking cows
+- farmers, specifically those milking cows

-- workers using air-power hand tools
+- workers using air-powered hand tools

 - assembly-line workers handling objects on the conveyor belt